-HCEOA members recognise that some judgment debtors will be experiencing significant effects because of the COVID-19 situation.
+HCEOA members recognise that some judgment debtors will be experiencing significant impacts as a result of the COVID-19 situation.
 Existing vulnerability processes are designed to consider the case-by-case circumstances of judgment debtors and ensure they are treated fairly.
 This plan reinforces and extends these processes.

 High Court Enforcement Officers will abide by the letter and the spirit of the law and UK Government regulations and Public Health England and Wales' guidance at all times in implementing this plan.
+Full details of this guidance, which is called "Working safely during COVID-19: enforcement agents (bailiffs)" are available on the .gov.uk website.